kawaiiTaiga/project_SABA/README.md

 I welcome any ideas, technical questions, or collaboration proposals about Project Saba.
 Please feel free to reach out anytime.

 * **Email**: `gyeongmingim478@gmail.com`
+---
+### License
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for more details.